zyw229/blog/blog/content/posts/macro001.md

 ![2-year treasury yield since SVB collapse](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image002.png)
 *2-year treasury yield has dropped significantly since SVB collapse*

 However, the effects of such move do not stop within the treasury market.
 The rapid decrease in short-term yield (2-yr yield dropping from above 5% to below 4% within a week) inevitably pushes investor out on the risk curve.
-T-bill holders may consider extending their duration, while more investor will consider buying tech stocks, gold, or even crypto, instead of T-bills considering the decreasing attractiveness of short-term yield.
+T-bill holders may consider extending their duration, while more investors will consider buying tech stocks, gold, or even crypto, instead of T-bills considering the decreasing attractiveness of short-term yield.

 ![index fund inflows were solid last week](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image003.png)
 *SPY, the most popular equity index fund, saw gradually better inflow since last week*

 That's the reason why I find it pointless deciding whether this is 'QE' or not.
-QE also had the effect of pushing investor out on the risk curve.
-Regardless of terminology, the effect of such implementation is risk-positive.
-This is almost equivalent to a mini-QE program, and that's what the market should only care about, at least in the short term.
+Similar to QE, the net effect of the bank rescue package is risk-positive, pushing investors out on the yield curve.
+This is equivalent to a mini-QE program, and that's what the market should only care about, at least in the short term.

 [r01]: [https://fedguy.com/hidden-to-market/](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image001.png)